censorship-no/ceno-docs/user-manual/en/concepts/public-private.md

  5. Limited browsing activity is leaked to injectors (with HTTPS, only the origin server name or address).
  6. You need not trust injectors (with HTTPS, usual certificate-based security still works).

 Please read the section on [risks](risks.md) for a more detailed explanation.
-Also note that your client can continue to operate as a bridge regardless of public or private browsing.
+Also note that your client can continue to operate as a bridge and a seeder (of other content) regardless of public or private browsing.

 So as a rule of thumb, one would use public mode to browse news, watch videos, read documentation and other mostly static content, while private mode would better fit more dynamic content or authenticated Web applications like mail, chat or social networking platforms.